nhhuy-05/GameGomoku/README.md

 Contributing
 - Contributions are always welcome!
 If you find any bugs or want to suggest new features, please open an issue on the GitHub repository.

-License
-- This project is licensed under the MIT License.

 Acknowledgments
 - Line Renderer
 - Basic Unity Knowledge